 First of all, it’s about how we reached the Phuoc Tich village.
 From Hue, we can travel toward north to find the place.
 However, this village is nearby the border between Hue Province and Quang Tri Province bordering Hue from its northern part.
 When we were less than 2 miles from the village, we realized that we were in Quang Tri Province’s territory.
 It’s was slightly panic then we asked the local along with checking the map if what we are searching for is correct.
 Out of surprise, we were on the right track.
 It’s interesting that there are a couple of pieces of each province will be intertwined to each other making the border less clear.

-Turning right from a local market, passed a bridge crossing O Lau River and found the village not long then.
-It’s obvious that most of pottery villages in Vietnam are surrounded or on the bank of a river.
-The location provides great source of clay and water for the handicraft.
-Phuoc Tich Village is more charming when it’s embraced mostly by the O Lau still river with very silky surface and somesparse local boat cruising camly by.
+Turning on the right from a local market, we carry on driving passing a bridge crossing O Lau River and will find the village not so long then.
+It’s obvious that most of pottery villages in Vietnam are surrounded or on the bank of a river providing great source of clay and water for the handicraft.
+Phuoc Tich Village is more charming when it’s embraced mostly by the O Lau still river with very silky surface and some sparse local boat cruising camly by.

-In the modern time, most of the traditional handicraft are in danger when in between the threshold of modernity.
-Accordingly, it’s dilema time for villagers to apply machine or drawn backward and facing economic remission.
+In the modern time, most of the traditional handicraft are in danger between the threshold of modernity which is forced to change to apply machine or drawn backward and facing economic remission.
 This makes the household carrying on this once prosperous job reduced significantly these days.

-In the village, there is a sacred shrine undergiant “Cay Thi” over hunderd year-old – a Diospyros decandra species.
+In the village, there is a sacred shrine under giant “Cay Thi” over hunderd year-old – a Diospyros decandra species.
 The modest size temple is sheltered under Cay Thi‘s canopy.
 The tree’s emtry medulla also sheltered for Vietnamese soldiers during the war time.
-Also, there are stories about the children, villager and events in the village related to this tree.
+There are told stories about the children, villager and events in the village related to this tree.